Leslie H. Gelb: Career

 Gelb was Executive Assistant for Senator Jacob Javits from 1966 to 1967.
 He was director of Policy Planning and Arms Control for International Security Affairs at the Department of Defense from 1967 to 1969, winning the Pentagon's highest award, the Distinguished Service Medal.
-Robert McNamara appointed Gelb as director of the project that produced the controversial Pentagon Papers on the Vietnam War.
+Robert McNamara appointed Gelb as director of the project that produced the controversial Pentagon Papers on the Vietnam War; Gelb led the team of 36 analysts (including Daniel Ellsberg, Paul Warnke, Morton Halperin, Richard Holbrooke, John Galvin, Paul F. Gorman, Richard Moorstein, Hans Heymann, and Melvin Gurtov) in drafting the 47-volume, 7,000-page study of the war's history, presenting it to McNamara and his successor Clark Clifford in early 1969, only for them to not read it.
 From 1969 to 1973, Gelb was a Senior Fellow at the Brookings Institution.

-He was diplomatic correspondent at The New York Times from 1973 to 1977.
+Gelb was diplomatic correspondent at The New York Times from 1973 to 1977.

-He served as an Assistant Secretary of State in the Carter Administration from 1977 to 1979, serving as director of the Bureau of Politico-Military Affairs and winning the Distinguished Honor Award, the highest award of the US State Department.
+Gelb served as an Assistant Secretary of State in the Carter Administration from 1977 to 1979, serving as director of the Bureau of Politico-Military Affairs and winning the Distinguished Honor Award, the highest award of the US State Department.
 In 1980 he co-authored The Irony of Vietnam which won the Woodrow Wilson Foundation Book Award in 1981.
 From 1980 to 1981, he was also a Senior Associate at the Carnegie Endowment for International Peace.